gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 If AI systems become more autonomous, ensuring they are compliant with evolving AI regulations across different jurisdictions of operations in international trade can become increasingly difficult.
 This is particularly relevant in highly regulated industries of finance and insurance.
 Ensuring implemented autonomous AI systems are following rules and regulations in trade finance is just as important, if not more important, as ensuring compliance of other systems used in facilitating international trade.
 <br>
 <b>Intellectual Property Rights</b><br>
 According to the U.S. Copyright Office, a work is subject to copyright only when it is "fixed in a tangible medium of expression", in other words, when it is captured in a sufficiently permanent form that allows it to be perceived, reproduced, or communicated for more than a transitory duration.
 When AI systems create new works or innovations autonomously, legal questions arise about who owns the intellectual property rights, and what exactly constitutes a tangible medium.
-Could an entity utilizing generative AI to produce a multitude of creative outputs displayed on a website, for example, use this as a basis of copyright infringement, should another commercially used media appear similar the AI’s outputs?
+Could an entity utilizing generative AI to produce a multitude of creative outputs displayed on a website, for example, use this as a basis of a legal action on grounds of copyright infringement, if another organization commercially used media that appears similar the AI’s outputs?
 Current IP laws might be revised to address AI-generated content and inventions.
 <br>
 <b>Contract Law</b><br>
 AI systems engaging in autonomous negotiations or contract formations raise questions about the validity of such agreements under current contract law, which typically assumes human understanding and intent.
+In international trade, contract law is immensely important.
 <br>
 <b>Ethics and Human Rights</b><br>
 Autonomous AI decision-making in sensitive areas - e.g. assigning insurance covers or providing funding can raise ethical concerns and potentially infringe on human rights and non-discrimination regulation, necessitating novel legal frameworks to protect individuals and organizations.
 The EU’s AI act of 2024 classified social scoring: classifying people based on behaviour, socio-economic status or personal characteristics as unacceptable risk regarding to AI implementation and thus forbids the usage of AI on such.
+Such regulation could dampen the possibilities of AI implementation and could force withdrawal from already established AI systems in industries related to International Finance.
 <br>
 <b>International Law and Jurisdiction</b><br>
 With AI systems operating across borders, determining which laws apply and which courts have jurisdiction in case of disputes becomes increasingly complex.
 <br>
 <b>Algorithmic Governance:</b><br>
 There may be updates to regulatory frameworks to address development, deployment, and operation of autonomous AI systems.

 As AI continues to advance, legislators, legal experts, as well as in-house council will need to address these challenges, potentially leading to novel legal doctrines tailored to address the unique issues posed by autonomous AI systems and the decision-making process within organizations.
 Organizations using autonomous AI systems will need to monitor developments and potentially reassess their risk mitigation strategies.
-A risk of implementing autonomous AI processes today is anticipating how new algorithmic governance will regulate their use, and how to implement autonomous AI processes as end-to-end solutions that can be updated in the future to adjust to new regulatory requirements.
+A risk of implementing autonomous AI processes in International Trade today is anticipating how new algorithmic governance will regulate their use, and how to implement autonomous AI processes as end-to-end solutions that can be updated in the future to adjust to new regulatory requirements.

 <br>